ORRAA Policy Brief: Deep Seabed Mining

 We know more about the surface of the Moon than we do about the deep seabed.

-The risks from the impacts of such large-scale industrial extraction on these fragile habitats and on the biodiversity in the water column above them, are currently unknown.
+Proponents of DSM aim to remove these deposits from the seafloor through large-scale industrial mining activity operating at depths ranging from 200 to 6,500 meters.
+Yet the scope of the risks from the impacts of such large-scale industrial extraction from these fragile habitats and on the biodiversity in the water column above them, are currently unknown.

 Why is this important?

-The vast majority of deep-sea marine scientists, and a growing list of 21 countries, from Palau to France, are calling for a moratorium on DSM, arguing for a precautionary approach given the scientific unknowns and potential collateral damage from opening the deep seabed to massive industrial extraction.
+The vast majority of deep-sea marine scientists, and a growing list of 27 countries (as of July 2024), from Palau to France, are advocating for a DSM moratorium, precautionary pause, or an outright ban.
+Given the scientific unknowns and potential collateral damage from opening the deep seabed to massive industrial extraction, as well as emerging climate and ocean risks, these countries argue for the application of a highly precautionary way forward.

-The scale needed for seabed mining to break-even or potentially deliver a profit, together with potential sequestered carbon release, and the risks compounding the already-existing threats to marine biodiversity from ocean heating, pollution and acidification, are not currently environmentally or economically defensible.
+The operational scale needed for seabed mining to break-even or potentially deliver a profit, together with the potential release of sequestered carbon, and the compounding of already-existing threats to marine biodiversity from ocean heating, pollution and acidification, are not currently environmentally or economically defensible.

 Recommendations

 ORRAA and its members include private finance and insurance partners representing trillions of dollars of assets under management, together with governments, multilateral institutions, and civil society.
-ORRAA echoes the calls from a growing number of financial institutions, businesses, governments, scientists, and civil society to prevent the start of DSM in ‘the Area’ (the seabed beyond national jurisdictions) and for countries to not allow DSM activity within their own jurisdictional waters.
+ORRAA echoes the concerns of a growing number of financial institutions, businesses, governments scientists, and civil society with regards to the lack of a full understanding of the environmental, social and economic risks of DSM.
+ORRAA is also concerned that there are not strong regulatory frameworks in place to manage this activity, including the need for a more transparent, accountable, inclusive and environmentally responsible International Seabed Authority.
+As such, ORRAA recommends a precautionary pause on DSM until at least 2030 in ‘the Area’ (the seabed in areas beyond national jurisdictions); and for countries to not allow DSM activity within their own jurisdictional waters.

 To read the full ORRAA Policy Brief on Deep Seabed Mining, please click here.